AsaTyr2018/UXWebPlayer/docs/planning/project-plan.md

 # UXWebPlayer Embeddable Multimedia Library – Project Plan

 ## Vision
 Create a lightweight, framework-agnostic multimedia library that can be embedded into any HTML or PHP website.
-The library must feel native in diverse environments, deliver top-tier audio/video playback, and offer an admin-friendly configuration model.
+The library must feel native in diverse environments, deliver top-tier audio/video playback, and pair with a centralized admin console that curates playlists and embedding endpoints without downtime.

 ## Strategic Goals
 1. **Universal format support:** Handle the most common audio (MP3, WAV, FLAC, AAC, OGG) and video (MP4, WebM, MKV, AVI) formats with graceful degradation when a browser lacks codec support.